ansible/instruqt/tracks/devops-controller/03-update-app/assignment.md

 ACME Corp needs to update the _Let’s Quiz!_ application home page.
 In this challenge, we’ll update the application in VS Code and trigger the Gitea webhook described in the initial _Environment overview_ challenge.

 >### **❗️ Note**
-> The checks in this challenge might take a few seconds longer than usual to complete due to the Jenkins pipeline speed.
+> The checks in this challenge might take a few seconds longer due to the  possible variation in the Jenkins pipeline completion time.

 ☑️ Task 1 - Updating the ACME Corp home page
 ===